caraya/gulp-starter-2021/src/md-content/locking-blocks-in-the-Full-Site-Editor.md

 * While we can lock specific blocks in the theme, it should be possible for other developers working on the same theme to undo the locks
 * We ask for a specific theme so we can all be on the same page rather than having to figure out what each theme is doing
-* This feature is only available in WordPress 6.0 or later or in older versions (5.8 and 5.9) running the Gutenberg plugin.
-It will not work in version 5.9.x or earlier without Gutenberg
+* This feature is only available in WordPress 6.0 or later
+  * It is also available in 5.8 and 5.9 running the Gutenberg plugin but we will not cover that in this lesson plan
 * This is a separate feature from template locking

 ## Lesson Outline